Thank you! Your submission has been received!

 Python stands currently at the top of the most popular languages for any type of programming development.
 It's been active for over 30 years and has gathered one of the largest developer communities for any language, providing solutions and support for any imaginable situation.

 Julia has a smaller yet enthusiastic community, and most support is still provided by the authors, although the number of followers has been growing steadily.
-There are Julia-specialized blogs and a growing community spread across many other platforms sharing their knowledge on how they're using it.
+There are Julia-specialised blogs and a growing community spread across many other platforms sharing their knowledge on how they're using it.
 At the time of writing, Python was leading the Tiobe Index, the most famous monthly popularity index of programming languages, while Julia stood at number 36.

 As Julia evolves to other areas beyond Data Science, it is foreseeable a rise in its popularity.
 Recently, the language started accepting web development frameworks, which will expand the scope of development possibilities and, consequently, the number of developers working with it.